AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 See [Query Service SQL reference](https://experienceleague.adobe.com/docs/experience-platform/query/sql/overview.html?lang=en) for the full reference on what type of SQL is supported.

-See Patterns table below for an overview of patterns and examples.
+See table below for examples of the SQL you can use.

-+++Patterns
++++ Examples

 | Pattern | Example |
 |---|---|